 - Activating/deactivating auto-rotate (whether the phone view will change automatically as you rotate the phone)

 Here’s how to manage these settings without using the settings app.

 Opening the settings menu

-On Android, the “Quick Settings Menu” can be found by swiping your finger down from the top of the screen, similar to how you open the Notifications Drawer.
+On Android devices like the Samsung Galaxy S23, the “Quick Settings Menu” can be found by swiping your finger down from the top of the screen, similar to how you open the Notifications Drawer.